top of page

 IMG_1846.JPG

 Marianne Maddalena is an acclaimed American film and television producer whose work has significantly shaped modern horror.
 As the longtime producing partner of legendary director Wes Craven, she played a pivotal role in redefining the genre.
-The original Scream (1996) was a global phenomenon, grossing over $173 million and launching a franchise that has collectively earned over $1.5 billion worldwide.
+The original Scream (1996) was a global phenomenon, grossing over $173 million and launching a franchise that has become one of the most successful horror properties in history.
 Its sharp meta-commentary and genre-defining scares revolutionized horror, influencing countless films that followed.
 Scream also subverted traditional horror tropes by presenting a strong, sexually autonomous female protagonist—a signature of Craven and Maddalena’s work that challenged the genre’s conventional portrayal of women.
-Marianne went on to produce Scream 2 (1997), Scream 3 (2000), and Scream 4 (2011), cementing the series as a pop culture touchstone.
+Maddalena went on to produce Scream 2 (1997), Scream 3 (2000), and Scream 4 (2011), cementing the series as a lasting pop culture touchstone.
+With the continued success of the modern films, the Scream franchise has now surpassed $1 billion in worldwide box office, securing its place among the most successful horror franchises of all time.

 On May 6, 2022, Marianne Maddalena was appointed a Chevalier de l’Ordre des Arts et des Lettres by Julie Duhaut-Bedos, French Consul General, at the Résidence de France in Beverly Hills.
 Established in 1957 and overseen by the French Minister of Culture, this prestigious honor recognizes individuals who have distinguished themselves through artistic or literary achievements and have contributed to the influence of the arts worldwide.
 Marianne joins an esteemed list of recipients, including Meryl Streep, Robert Redford, Eric Clapton, and Tina Turner.
 She was honored for her lifelong dedication to cinema, her role in shaping contemporary horror, and her commitment to fostering artistic collaboration between France and the United States.
 As a longtime supporter of French cinema, she is also a sponsor of The American French Film Festival in Los Angeles, dedicated to showcasing the diversity of French film.
 She is a patron of Villa Albertine, an initiative fostering artistic exchange between France and the United States, often hosting aspiring French directors and writers in residence at her Hollywood Hills home—providing them with a creative space to develop their projects.